FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 The easiest way to remember the difference is that IaaS offers virtual machines and connected services.
 In order to operate on top of an IaaS platform you need someone skilled in running an operating system.
 In other words, you need a system administrator.

 PaaS on the other hand is intended for developers.
-The platform services, on the other hand, are intended for developers.
 The main goal of PaaS services is enabling developers to deploy applications without having to manage the operating system of the underlying virtual machine.

 There is, however, nothing preventing you from mixing IaaS and PaaS services.
 A typical use case would be using a managed database with virtual machines.
 This helps smaller teams because operating a database proficiently on a small scale can be an undue burden.